datalets/blemmy/README.md

 ## Development environment

-The easiest way to set up your machine would be to use [Vagrant](https://vagrantup.com), then in the project folder in the terminal type: `vagrant liverun`.
+The easiest way to set up your machine would be to use [Vagrant](https://vagrantup.com), then in the project folder in the terminal type: `vagrant up`.
+Then when it is ready, follow instructions for *Database setup*.

 To set up a full development environment, follow all these instructions.

 **Frontend setup**

-You will need to have Ruby and SASS installed on your system, e.g.:
+If not using Vagrant, you will need to have Ruby and SASS installed on your system, e.g.:

 ```
-sudo yum install rubygem-sass
+sudo apt-get install ruby-sass
 ```

 Make sure a recent version of node.js (we recommend using [nave.sh](https://github.com/isaacs/nave)), then: